Venkata-Krishna-Reddy7/Pan-Validation-SQL/README.md

 # Pan-Validation-SQL
-PAN number validation pipeline built in PostgreSQL — data cleaning, format validation, and custom PL/pgSQL functions
+Problem statement — what is PAN validation, why it matters Tools used — PostgreSQL, PL/pgSQL
+What the project does — data cleaning → format check → custom functions → view → report Key rules validated — format, adjacent chars, sequential chars Sample output — paste a small results table as markdown